phillippppppo/calculator/README.md

 ## Stryker Mutation Testing

-To use Stryker you have to downgrade Jest to version ^27.
+To use Stryker you have to downgrade Jest to version ^27, because it has problems handle versions above.

 ```bash
 npm install --save-dev jest@27 jest-environment-jsdom@27
 ```

-If you want to use `npm run test` again execute:
+If you want to use `npm run test` again, execute:

  ```bash
 npm install --save-dev jest@latest jest-environment-jsdom@latest